Canada approves Burger King's bid for Tim Hortons

-OTTAWA Canada's government on Thursday approved Burger King Worldwide's BKW.N C$12.64 billion ($11.10 billion) takeover of coffee-and-doughnut chain Tim Hortons Inc THI.TO, which will create a new company based north of the border.
+OTTAWA Dec 4 Canada's government on Thursday approved Burger King Worldwide's C$12.64 billion ($11.10 billion) takeover of coffee-and-doughnut chain Tim Hortons Inc , which will create a new company based north of the border.

 Burger King had agreed to buy the iconic Canadian company in August in a transaction that would create the world's third-largest fast-food restaurant group, but the cash-and-stock deal was subject to approval by regulators.